Rapptz/discord.py/docs/api.rst

     Usually when an event raises an uncaught exception, a traceback is printed to stderr and the exception is ignored.
-If you want to change this behaviour and handle the exception for whatever reason yourself, this event can be overridden.
+If you want to change this behaviour and handle the exception yourself for whatever reason, this event can be overridden.
 Which, when done, will supress the default action of printing the traceback.

     The information of the exception rasied and the exception itself can